Dreams of family conflict: the old knot in which your life meets its former roles again

 Astrological note: A dream of family argument often comes during tense transits of Pluto through your 4th or 3rd house, during its aspects to the Moon, and in periods of Mars in Cancer or Capricorn.
 Scorpios, Cancers, and Capricorns recognize this dream with particular accuracy.
 If Pluto is now touching your Moon — the Shadow brings the old knot into the light, and the dream conveys this through a scene of quarrel in which roles have long been assigned in advance.

-You dream of a conflict that looks “larger than this moment”: the voices of grandparents can be heard in it; you see how quarrels repeat across generations; it seems “it has always been this way.”
-In the body — a particular heavy recognition: this is not one episode; this is a lineage plot.
+You dream of a conflict that looks larger than this moment: the voices of grandparents can be heard in it; you see how quarrels repeat across generations; it seems that “it has always been this way.”
+A particular heavy recognition rises in the body: this is not one episode; this is a lineage plot.

 Ask yourself: “Which family script repeats in my lineage — and am I ready to be the first to begin writing it differently, without demanding that others change immediately?”